dmerejkowsky/blog/content/en/post/0116-optimistic-merging.md

 # Introduction - Pessimistic Merging

-If you've contribute to an open-source project on GitHub or GitLab, or write code inside for a company, you are probably familiar with the concept of "Pessimistic Merging" - you write a patch (or a pull request or a merge request), but it is not merged right away.
-For it to be merged you need to wait for human approval to be given and/or continuous integration to pass.
+If you've contributed to an open-source project on GitHub or GitLab, or written code inside for a company, you are probably familiar with the concept of "Pessimistic Merging" - you write a patch (or a pull request or a merge request), but it is not merged (or applied) right away.

-I can think of several reasons why this strategy is often the one which is used:
+Instead, you need to wait for human approval to be given and/or continuous integration to pass.

-* It's used by really big projects for quite some time
+I can think of two reasons why this strategy is often the one which is used:

-* It's kind of the *default* way to collaborate on a platform like GitHub or GitLab
+* It's been used by really big projects (like the Linux kernel) for quite some time
-* There are even tools like Gerrit which work by specifying a list of
+* and it's kind of the *default* way to collaborate on a platform like GitHub or GitLab

-* constraints before a patch can be merged [^1] - which is used among other things, Google's Android Open Source Project or the Qt framework
+There are even tools like Gerrit which work by specifying a list of constraints before a patch can be merged [^1] - which is used among other things by Google's Android Open Source Project or the Qt framework

 There's also the fact that it allows to enforce some rules.
-Used with source control like Git, Pessimistic Merging can ensure:
+Used in combination with source control with source control (like Git), Pessimistic Merging can ensure:

 * A "clean" git history (from the commit messages to their contents to the size of the patches)